Defending the Tassajara Valley

 After eight years of work by Save Mount Diablo, on Tuesday, July 13, 2021, the Contra Costa Board of Supervisors approved the 125-unit Tassajara Parks project.

-With a 4 to 1 vote, the Board adjusted the urban limit line by 30 acres (in red) and created the 17,666-acre Tassajara Agricultural Preserve (in light green).
+With a four-to-one vote, the Board adjusted the Urban Limit Line by 30 acres (in red) and created the 17,666-acre Tassajara Agricultural Preserve (in light green).
 They also dedicated 727 acres (green diagonal lines) to the East Bay Regional Park District.

 The 727-acre dedication is the highest mitigation ratio we have ever achieved.
-For every one acre moved within the urban limit line, 24 acres were dedicated.
-Our second highest mitigation ratio was Magee Preserve at 13:1.
+For every one acre moved within the Urban Limit Line, 24 acres were dedicated.
+Our second highest mitigation ratio was Magee Preserve in Danville, at 13:1.

 However, the real prize is the Tassajara Agricultural Preserve.
 There are 17,666 acres (27.6 square miles) in which Contra Costa County and San Ramon have agreed not to allow annexations or General Plan amendments in the preserve, and which will be incorporated into their General Plans.